It's a Shame About Ray (song)

 "It's a Shame About Ray" is a song by American alternative rock band the Lemonheads from their album of the same name.
-Written by frontman Evan Dando and his friend and occasional songwriting partner Tom Morgan, the song was inspired by a headline in an Australian newspaper.
+Written by frontman Evan Dando and his friend and occasional songwriting partner Tom Morgan, the song was inspired by a story in an Australian newspaper.
 The song was released as a single in October 1992, charting in the UK.
 It has since received positive reception from critics.

 Background

-"It's a Shame About Ray" was written by Evan Dando with friend Tom Morgan while in Australia.
-The song title came from when they saw the line, "It's a shame about Ray," in a Sydney newspaper article about a kid called Ray who kept getting kicked out of every school he went to.
+"It's a Shame About Ray" was written by Evan Dando with friend Tom Morgan while in Sydney, Australia.
+The song title came from when they saw the line, "It's a shame about Ray," in a Sydney newspaper article.
 Dando recalled:

 Dando said of the song's ambiguous lyrics, "It's spooky.
 It's about a disappearing person.
 It's a very open-ended, grey sort of song.
 I think it's one of those things, like The Trouble with Harry.
 Like a mysterious sort of song."

+The article that was the source of the line 'It's a shame about Ray' was published in Sydney's Sun-Herald newspaper on Sunday, 3 November 1991.The story was a double-page spread on pages 12-13 of the newspaper titled, 'Kings Cross: showcase of our shame', written by journalists Susan Borham and Stephen Skinner.

+The first part of the article detailed research about the health of young teenage girls who were prostitutes in Sydney's King's Cross.
+In particular, their exposure to AIDS.
+A second section was titled 'The children who survive on drugs and sex'.
+This provided vignettes of 8 young people and the backgrounds to how they had become homeless and turned to drugs and prostitution in Kings Cross.

+The last of these was titled 'Ray's story'.
+It outlined how 15-year old Ray from Nowra was forced to leave home after his alcoholic, abusive father violently attacked his mother and then mutilated his pet dog in front of him.
+Ray had then dropped out of grade 8 at Shoalhaven High School and moved to Sydney.
+He slept on the streets begging for money and sometimes robbing people.

+Ray spoke of his friendship with 14-year old named 'John' who was a prostitute at 'The Wall' in Darlinghurst, a Sydney landmark synonymous with male sex workers.
+Ray explained that John was encouraging Ray to join him by working as a prostitute as well.
+The story ended with comments from Ray's former school principal, Bill Bailey, who the journalists had contacted to verify Ray's background.
+The school principal stated:

+"After living on the streets for as long as he has, I doubt that he could ever fit back into the school system."

+"It's a shame his school education has ended.
+You come across kids like him from time to time - with the family problems he has - and sometimes at the school you are able to make a success of them."

+"It's a shame about Ray."